pilaf/webliero-faq/README.md

 * You can shorten/lengthen the ninja rope by holding the show weapon key and pressing up/down
 * You can make missiles go faster by pressing the up key
 * On steeply sloped surfaces (i.e. ramps) you can quickly gain vertical speed by repeatedly tapping the jump key while walking towards the ramp

+### How can I improve my aim?

+WebLiero doesn't have an official practice mode, but you can easily set up a mekeshift one by creating a private room and changing the room settings to drop health packs at frequent intervals and use them as aiming targets.
+[Here's a video](https://www.youtube.com/watch?v=qB9agMscitg) of a practice session following that method.

 ## Game modes